caroalyse/caroalyse.github.io/_pages/cv.md

 COMMUNITY LEADERSHIP & INVOLVEMENT
 ======
+* **Department of Spanish & Portuguese Graduate Student Advisory Committee, Social Chair**: IN (May 2022-May 2023).
+Serve on the commitee that serves as the liaison between graduate students and faculty in the department, advocating on student body's behalf.
+Act as Social Chair, planning and coordinating events to foster community across students, faculty, and staff in department.
 * **Council Member of The Phi Beta Kappa Association of Delaware Valley**: PA (Oct 2021-Oct 2022).
 Served on the council that oversees activities of Association, including events, finances, membership, public relations, relations with national Society, and with college/university chapters in the region.
 * **Phi Beta Kappa Delaware Valley Young Professionals Advisory Committee**: PA (Oct 2020-Aug 2022).
 Served as a primary conversation facilitator and event leader for the chapter’s virtual and in-person events.
 * **Staff Task Force & Focus Group**: Canine Partners for Life (Feb 2020-Feb 2021).
 Served on a committee dedicated to solving staff-suggested areas for improvement of the organization.